songlinxu/Tips/Tutorial_Web_Deployment.md

 ```
 ```
-Be SURE to specify the region when you delete the repo gcloud artifacts repositories delete hello-repo \
+When there are errors, try to delete the repo.
+But **Be SURE** to specify the region when you delete the repo gcloud artifacts repositories delete hello-repo \
    --location=REGION